 The Bull Mountain Land Alliance stands up for land and people by advocating for affordable and efficient energy use, prosperous family farms and ranches, and a healthy local economy.

 We organize at the grassroots level for enforcement of antitrust laws against the meatpacking monopoly, have fought for our constitutional right to free speech by challenging the mandatory beef check-off, have successfully lobbied for fairer ag land taxation to support ranchers instead of speculators, have created new markets for local foods, and more.
-Currently, our members are working to develop practices and educate other Montanans on boosting yields, drought resistance, and storing carbon through building soil health.
+Our members have worked to develop practices and educate other Montanans on boosting yields, drought resistance, and storing carbon through building soil health.